Disentangling Human Error from the Ground Truth in Segmentation of Medical Images: Experiments

 \subsection{MNIST and MS lesion segmentation datasets}

 MNIST dataset consists of 60,000 training and 10,000 testing examples, all of which are 28 $\times$ 28 grayscale images of digits from 0 to 9, and we derive the segmentation labels by thresholding the intensity values at 0.5.
 The MS dataset is publicly available and comprises 21 3D scans from 5 subjects.
 All scans are split into 10 for training and 11 for testing.
 We hold out 20\% of training images as a validation set for both datasets.
-On both datasets, our proposed model achieves a higher dice similarity coefficient than STAPLE on the dense label case and, even more prominently, on the single label (i.e., 1 label per image) case (shown in Tables.~\ref{denselabel of MNIST and MS}\&\ref{singlelabel of MNIST and MS} and Fig.~\ref{MNIST and MS segmentation results}).
+On both datasets, our proposed model achieves a higher dice similarity coefficient than STAPLE on the dense label case and, even more prominently, on the single label (i.e., randomly choose 1 label per image, aka, ``one label per image'') case (shown in Tables.~\ref{denselabel of MNIST and MS}\&\ref{singlelabel of MNIST and MS} and Fig.~\ref{MNIST and MS segmentation results}).
 In addition, our model outperforms STAPLE without or with trace norm, in terms of CM estimation, specifically, we could achieve an increase at $6.3\%$.
 Additionally, we include the performance on different regularisation coefficient, which is presented in Fig.~\ref{Paramater lambda}.
 Fig.~\ref{plot of denselabel and single label} compares the segmentation accuracy on MNIST and MS lesion for a range of average dice where labels are generated by a group of 5 simulated annotators.
 Fig.~\ref{CMs of MNIST and MS} illustrates our model can capture the patterns of mistakes for each annotator.
+We also notice that our model is consistently more accurate than the global CM model, indicating the value of image-dependent pixel-wise CMs.